syw-725/world-simulation/CREATIVE_WORKFLOW.md

 ## Output

-Creative reasoning is always completed internally before execution.
+Creative reasoning is always completed before execution.

-By default, the output should communicate only the decisions required for execution.
+By default, the workflow communicates only the conclusions necessary for execution.

-A standard project summary includes:
+A standard project summary should include:

 - Project Definition
 - Selected Direction